starskyreverie/audsio/README.md

 ### `audsio/client`

-The Ract frontend hosted on Netlify at [audsio.com](https://www.audsio.com).
+The React frontend hosted on Vercel at [audsio.com](https://www.audsio.com).

 To run: `npm start`